srl-labs/srl-netbox-demo/README.md

 <img src="img/logo.png" style="width:100%"/></a>
 </div>

-This lab sets up a demo environment for Nokia SRL devices using Netbox 4.2.5.
-The deployment process initializes a virtual network topology using `containerlab` and provisions it using `Netbox` and `Ansible`.
-During the spin-up, Netbox is deployed, and Nokia device types are imported using the provided device library.
-For generating and deploying intents to the fabric, the project is using the playbooks from the [netbox_integration_example branch](https://github.com/srl-labs/intent-based-ansible-lab/tree/netbox_integration_example) of the `intent-based-ansible-lab` repository.
+This lab builds a demo fabric of Nokia SR Linux devices with NetBox 4.4.6 and Ansible.
+Containerlab spins up the topology, NetBox is populated with Nokia device types, and playbooks from the [netbox_integration_example branch](https://github.com/srl-labs/intent-based-ansible-lab/tree/netbox_integration_example) of `intent-based-ansible-lab` generate and deploy intents.

 ---